Gaius Rubellius Blandus

 Gaius Rubellius Blandus was a Roman senator who lived during the Principate.
-Blandus was the grandson of Rubellius Blandus of Tibur, a member of the Equestrian class, who was the first Roman to teach rhetoric.
+Blandus was the grandson of Lucius Rubellius Blandus of Tibur, a member of the Equestrian class, who was the first Roman to teach rhetoric.
 He was suffect consul from August to December AD 18 with Marcus Vipstanus Gallus as his colleague.
 In AD 33, he married Julia Livia, granddaughter of the Roman emperor Tiberius.
+Blandus appears to have died in AD 38.

 Career

 As the first member of his family to be admitted to the Senate, Blandus is considered a homo novus.
 His cursus honorum is documented in several inscriptions found in North Africa.
 Blandus began his career with the singular honor of being quaestor in service to the emperor Augustus; two more of the traditional Republican magistracies followed, plebeian tribune and praetor.
 Two years after he served as suffect consul, he was involved with the prosecution of Aemilia Lepida, putting forward a motion in the senate to outlaw her which carried.

 The primary sources disagree when Blandus was admitted to the prestigious College of Pontiffs, whether it was before or after his consulate; one inscription lists it before, while two list it afterwards.
 Hoffman notes Blandus "probably received the priesthood late because of his low birth."
 Despite his background, Blandus achieved what came to be the pinnacle of a successful senatorial career, proconsular governor of Africa in 35/36.
 Upon returning to Rome, Blandus was selected as one of four members of a commission to assess damage a fire had caused in Rome earlier that year.